ptimoner/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 |WN|
 -------------------------------------------------------------------------------

 Features in a GIS layer aren't just pictures, but objects in space.
-For example, adjacent polygons know where they are in relation to one another.
-This is called **topology**.
-In the next lesson you'll see an example of why this can be useful.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE